DeepQuestAI/DeepStack-CameraUI/README.md

 The camera address can be a webCam or IP camera

-- **WebCam** : Specify 0, 1 or the index of the camera as the camera address if you are using a WebCam or any other cable connected to your local machine (for Ubuntu, the camera index start from -1 )
+**WebCam** : Specify 0, 1 or the index of the camera as the camera address if you are using a WebCam or any other cable connected to your local machine (for Ubuntu, the camera index start from -1 )

-- **IP camera**:  IP camera URL can require credentials or not.
-A sample is which doesn't have/require other credentials is http://180.234.23.1:9090/video and a sample which requires credentials is http://username:password@180.234.23.1:9090/video.
+**IP camera** :  IP camera URL can require credentials or not.
+A sample is which doesn't have/require other credentials is`http://180.234.23.1:9090/video` and a sample which requires credentials is`http://username:password@180.234.23.1:9090/video`.

 Supply all the information related to his IP canera such **User name**, **password**, **IP address**, **port** and **media**.

+-
   - _User name_: A string to identify oneself i.e: nikeo, paul
-- _Password_ can be anything.
+  - _Password_: can be anything.
   - _IP address_ *: the Internet Protocol of the camera should be in the format `192.168.1.199`
   - _Port_ * : represents the LAN port i.e: 8900, 8081
   - _Video stream path_: used to access the ip camera video can be `video` or `media` etc.

 The terms ending with * are **compulsory**.